olvaffe/olv-notes/graphics/specs/vulkan.md

         pipeline creation
       - there are more bits that are not in core
     - `VkPipelineShaderStageCreateInfo`
+      - `VK_PIPELINE_SHADER_STAGE_CREATE_ALLOW_VARYING_SUBGROUP_SIZE_BIT`
+        allows varying subgroup sizes
+        - without the flag, all dispatched subgroups will have the fixed size of `subgroupSize`
+        - with the flag, all dispatched subgroups (even from the same dispatch command) will have sizes between `[minSubgroupSize, maxSubgroupSize]`
+        - this is the default for spirv 1.6 and the flag is effectively deprecated
+      - `VK_PIPELINE_SHADER_STAGE_CREATE_REQUIRE_FULL_SUBGROUPS_BIT` requires
+        all invocations in all subgroups to be active
+        - the VUIDs require the X dim of the local workgroup size to be a multiple of any possible subgroup size
+        - this is the default for spirv 1.6 and the flag is effectively deprecated
+          - except when the X dim of the local workgroup size is not a multiple
+      - `VkPipelineShaderStageRequiredSubgroupSizeCreateInfo` requires all subgroups to have the size specified by `requiredSubgroupSize`
+        - this overrides the impl-determined subgroup sizes
     - `VkPipelineLayout` describes the pipeline layout (descriptor set layouts, push constants, etc.)
       - the layout is "consumed", in the sense that the pipeline can outlive